Struggling to Keep My English Teaching Job in Thailand

 Mandatory Thailand Council of Teachers (TCT) Education Exams - March 2010

-Since 2008, all SJB teachers had been warned that the TCT was going to crack down on the licensing of foreign teachers.
-Up until 2010, all unlicensed foreign teachers had received waivers in lieu of having teaching licenses.
+Since 2008, all teachers in my school had been warned that the TCT was going to crack down on the licensing of foreign teachers.
+Up until 2010, all unlicensed foreign teachers had received waivers instead of having teaching licenses.
 To keep their waivers, TCT was now requiring that unlicensed teachers take education proficiency tests once every two years until they passed four tests.
-In March of 2010, all of the unlicensed SJB foreign teachers including I had to take eight hours of tests over a two-day period in four education topics.
+In March of 2010, all of the unlicensed foreign teachers including I had to take eight hours of tests over two days in four education topics.

 Political Turmoil in Bangkok - April and May 2010